-“This is a common scenario,” says Pamela Braun, MSW, LCSW, CPF, President of Geriatric Assessment, Management & Solutions in Sun City, Arizona.
+“This is a common scenario,” says Pamela Braun, MSW, LCSW, C-ASWCM, CPF, President of Geriatric Assessment, Management & Solutions in Sun City, Arizona.
 “When questioned about their situation and needs, an elderly person may hide the truth from family members.
 Often the adult children find out what is truly going on from a third party, such as the hospital or a neighbor.”

 Evaluating a Senior’s Ability to Age in Place

 Medication ManagementDo they remember to take their medications at prescribed doses and times?
-Have they had any hospitalizations or health issues due to mismanaging their meds?
-If you aren’t sure, look for expired medicines and pill bottles that are spread out in different rooms with no apparent structure or routine.
+Have they had any hospitalizations or health issues due to skipped doses or multiple doses?
+If you aren’t sure, look for signs of mismanagement, such as expired medications or pill bottles that are spread out in different rooms with no apparent structure or routine.

 Meal PreparationCan they cook for themselves?
 Are they eating balanced meals?
-Are they able to safely operate appliances?
-Have there been any incidents where they have forgotten a meal in the oven or accidentally left the stove on?
+Are they able to safely operate kitchen appliances?
+Have there been any incidents where they have forgotten a meal in the oven, accidentally left the stove on or started a fire?

-Safety and MobilityDo they have difficulty getting around or taking stairs?
+Safety and MobilityDo they have difficulty getting around the home or taking stairs?
 Have they fallen in the home?
-Do they have a plan in place to contact help in case of an emergency?
-If mobility is an issue, can the home be equipped with grab bars, an emergency response system and other tools to ensure safety?
+Do they have a plan in place to summon help in case of an emergency?
+If mobility is an issue, can the home be equipped with safety devices like grab bars, an emergency response system and other tools to ensure safety?
 If they do not use a mobility aid for added stability, would they be open to using one?

 Personal HygieneCan they bathe themselves, groom adequately and launder their clothes and linens?
 Are they bathing frequently enough?
 A generally unkempt appearance, body odor and soiled clothing are clues that a senior is unable or unwilling to care for themselves properly.

 TransportationAre they still driving?
-Should they be driving?
+Are they safe behind the wheel or have they gotten in car accidents or gotten lost while driving?
 Do they have alternate means of transportation for doctor’s appointments, grocery shopping and other errands?

 SocializationAre they isolated from others most of the time?
 Do they have friends?
 How often do they get out of the house?
 Are they showing signs of depression?

 Home ManagementIs the house clean or in general disarray?
-Take a peek in each room (including bathrooms) to get a feel for their level of cleanliness.
-Keep an eye out for stains on furniture and carpets and spoiled food in the refrigerator.
+When visiting in person, take a peek in each room (including bathrooms) to get a feel for their level of cleanliness.
+Keep an eye out for stains on furniture and carpets, unusual odors, and spoiled food in the refrigerator.

 Financial ManagementAre they paying their bills on time?
 Are there stacks of unopened mail, unpaid bills or late payment notices lying around?
 Are there signs that they’ve been spending excessively?
 Do they get calls from telemarketers or creditors?